xebia-functional/fetch/README.md

 ## Define your data sources

-For telling `Fetch` how to get the data you want, you must implement the `DataSource` typeclass.
-Data sources have a `fetch` method that defines how to fetch such a piece of data.
+To tell `Fetch` how to get the data you want, you must implement the `DataSource` typeclass.
+Data sources have `fetchOne` and `fetchMany` methods that define how to fetch such a piece of data.

 Data Sources take two type parameters: